-A recent analysis of bycatch data in Division 58.4.4b indicated strong effects of gear, bathymetry and locations on bycatch composition and biomass (WG-FSA-19/53).
-A high proportion of Rajids were caught and released in cut-off, particularly in Research Block 5844b_2.
+In 2019, an analysis of by-catch data in Division 58.4.4b indicated strong effects of gear, bathymetry and locations on by-catch composition and biomass (WG-FSA-2019/53).
+A high proportion of Rajids were caught and released in cut-off, particularly in Research Block 5844b\2.